cindyellow/cindyellow/README.md

 ## Hey there 🙋🏻‍♀️
-I’m @cindyellow (Cindy Shih-Ting Huang), currently finishing up my 4th (and final) year at the University of Toronto as a Data Science specialist.
+I’m @cindyellow (Cindy Shih-Ting Huang), currently studying Computing at Imperial College London with a specialization in AI & ML.
+Previously, I completed an HBSc at the University of Toronto as a Data Science specialist.
 - 🌟 I’m interested in natural language processing, but more generally in both machine learning and cultural exchange :) Feel free to stop by and say hi in 中文/Español/日本語.
 - ✏️ Right now, I'm learning about domain adaptation for machine translation, text-to-image generation, and text-to-speech generation.
 - 📫 Reach me by [email](mailto:huang.cindy@hotmail.com) or send me a connection invite on [LinkedIn](https://www.linkedin.com/in/cindy-shih-ting-huang/).